pitadomingos/SETH/README.md

     -   In-depth academic reports for classes, teachers, and entire schools.
     -   Personalized advice for parents and struggling students.
 -   **Comprehensive Module Simulation:** Includes modules for Admissions, Finance, Academics, Sports, Events, and more.
+-   **Subscription Tiers:** Simulates a SaaS model with Starter, Pro, and Premium tiers, unlocking features like AI tools and multi-school management for higher tiers.

 ## Getting Started